akinsho/toggleterm.nvim/README.md

 ### Context-Based Toggling

-When `:ToggleTerm` is used without a prefixed count, it defaults to "context-based toggling".
+If the `get_ctx` configuration option is set, `:ToggleTerm` without a prefixed count defaults to "context-based toggling".
 This feature is designed to use your current neovim context to determine which terminal to open, thus helping to minimize the number of times you have to explicitly provide a count.

-The configuration allows you to specify a function to extract the context.
+The `get_ctx` configuration option specifies a function to extract the current context.
-It returns a unique key corresponding to the current context -- for example, it can return the current tabpage, current window handle, current directory, etc.
+It must return a unique key corresponding to the current context -- for example, it can return the current tabpage, current window handle, current directory, etc.
 When a terminal is opened, it is "pinned" to that context, so if you call `:ToggleTerm` it will open a terminal corresponding